levinsonalex/admin/pa1/pa1.md

 Clicking [Edit] button directs a user to `/album/edit?id=albumid`.

 #### Edit Album: `/album/edit`
 This page is provided with an `id` (ex. `/album/edit?id=2`) this key is the primary key of `album` table.
+If no id parameter is provided, you should return a 404 Error Page.
 This page should enable the user to perform the following operations:

 * Add pictures to the album.
     - When adding a picture you must generate a unique hash for *each* picture, the `picid`.
-    - Determine the format of the image during the upload using the MIME type.
+    - Determine the format of the image during the upload using the file extension.
+Acceptable image formats include png, jpg, bmp, and gif.
+Anything not with those extensions should not be accepted by the server.
     - Automatically set the `date` to the moment the picture was uploaded.
     - Pictures uploads should be kept in a `/pictures` folder.
     - Each picture in the folder will be saved as `/pictures/{picid}.{type}`, the picture's `url`.
     - You should automatically assign a sequence number to a picture, which is one larger than the largest sequence number in *the picture's album* currently.
 * Delete pictures from the album.
     - Be sure to remove the file in the `/pictures` folder as well as the database.
 * You need to manage the `lastupdated` date in the `album` using triggers, e.g. upload a new photo in an album, the `lastupdated` time in this album should change automatically.
+This can be done using either SQL statements within your app or SQL triggers (you may find the latter easier).

 Similar to above you may `add` or `delete` pictures via HTTP `POST /album/edit` from an HTML from.
 To Add: